CONSULTATION FEES + GUIDELINES

-A set of pre-operative photographs is usually taken at the time of consultation, to use as a guide for the surgeon and the patient.
+A set of pre-operative photographs is usually taken at the time of consultation, for use as a guide by the surgeon and the patient.

-The consultation fee is payable at the time of consultation and can be paid by cheque, cash or debit/credit card.
+The consultation fee is payable at the time of consultation booking and can be paid by debit/credit card, bank transfer or cash.
 It includes further pre-operative visits where required.

 A number of financing options are available for those patients who require financing for their procedure.

 It is important for patients to avoid smoking for a least three to four weeks prior to surgery and for four weeks after for most procedures.
-This improves blood supply to the skin and other tissues, improving healing and reduces the risk of blood clots forming in the circulation.
+This ensures a good blood supply to the skin and other tissues for normal healing and reduces the risk of blood clots forming in the circulation.

-Non-steroidal anti-inflammatory drugs such as aspirin and ibuprofen should also be avoided for a minimum of two weeks prior to surgery and at least two weeks after to prevent excessive bleeding or bruising post-operatively
+Non-steroidal anti-inflammatory drugs, such as aspirin and ibuprofen, should also be avoided for a minimum of two weeks prior to surgery and at least three weeks after to prevent excessive bleeding or bruising post-operatively.